USB: USB-C

 USB-C (officially USB Type-C) is a standard that defines a new connector, and several new connection features.
 Among them it supports Alternate Mode, which allows transporting other protocols via the USB-C connector and cable.
 This is commonly used to support the DisplayPort or HDMI protocols, which allows connecting a display, such as a computer monitor or television set, via USB-C.

-All other connectors were deprecated in USB 3.2.
+All other connectors are not capable of two-lane operations (Gen 1×2 and Gen 2×2) in USB 3.2, but can be used for one-lane operations (Gen 1×1 and Gen 2×1).

 DisplayLink

 DisplayLink is a technology which allows multiple displays to be connected to a computer via USB.
 It was introduced around 2006, and before the advent of Alternate Mode over USB-C it was the only way to connect displays via USB.
 It is a proprietary technology, not standardized by the USB Implementers Forum and typically requires a separate device driver on the computer.

 Comparisons with other connection methods

-IEEE 1394
+FireWire (IEEE 1394)

-At first, USB was considered a complement to IEEE 1394 (FireWire) technology, which was designed as a high-bandwidth serial bus that efficiently interconnects peripherals such as disk drives, audio interfaces, and video equipment.
+At first, USB was considered a complement to FireWire (IEEE 1394) technology, which was designed as a high-bandwidth serial bus that efficiently interconnects peripherals such as disk drives, audio interfaces, and video equipment.
 In the initial design, USB operated at a far lower data rate and used less sophisticated hardware.
 It was suitable for small peripherals such as keyboards and pointing devices.

 The most significant technical differences between FireWire and USB include: